University of Idaho: P1FCU Kibbie Dome

 Tartan Turf, similar to AstroTurf, was installed in 1972 with the roll-up mechanism; the arched roof and vertical end walls were completed in time for the 1975 home opener on September 27, enclosing the stadium to become the Kibbie Dome.
 The seating capacity is 16,000 for football games, 7,000 for basketball games (in a configuration known as the "Cowan Spectrum" since 2001), and 7,500 for concerts.
-Its innovative roof won the Outstanding Structural Engineering Achievement award from the ASCE in 1976.